 COMMIT;

-In this example, both insertions will be saved to the student table once the COMMIT command is executed.
+The COMMIT; statement finalizes the transaction.
+Both insertions will be permanently saved to the student table once the COMMIT command is executed.

 BEGIN;